-- 1. Create a modular system, which allows programmers to add simple widget code, without having to implement an extra Django-CMS plugins for each of them. - 2.
-Make available a meaningful subset of widgets as available for the most common CSS frameworks, such as Twitter Bootstrap and Grid System 960.
-With this special DjangoCMS Plugin, in many configurations, DjangoCMS can be operated using one single template, containing one generic placeholder. - 3.
-Extend this DjangoCMS plugin, to be used with other CSS frameworks such as Foundation 5, Unsemantic and others.
+- 1. Create a modular system, which allows programmers to add simple widget code, without having to implement an extra djangoCMS plugins for each of them. - 2.
+Make available a meaningful subset of widgets as available for the most common CSS frameworks, such as Twitter Bootstrap.
+With these special plugins, in many configurations, djangoCMS can be operated using one single template, containing one generic placeholder. - 3.
+Extend this djangoCMS plugin, to be used with other CSS frameworks such as Foundation 5, Unsemantic and others. - 4.
+Use the base functionality of djangoCMS-Cascade to easily add special plugins.
+For instance, djangoSHOP implements all its cart and checkout specific forms this way.